 - Streamline processes and increase efficiencies

-As implementation of the plan moves forward, the Nebraska Breast and Cervical Cancer Advisory Committee will provide ongoing recommendations, offering a direct link to breast cancer control activities occurring at the regional level.
+The Nebraska Breast and Cervical Cancer Advisory Committee provides ongoing recommendations, offering a direct link to cancer control activities occurring across the state.

-Please visit this section’s subpages to learn more about the work of the Advisory Committee, contact us, or sign up for our monthly e-newsletter.
+Please visit this section’s subpages to learn more about the work of the Advisory Committee, to contact us, or to sign up for our monthly e-newsletter.